// API Reference

 logprobs boolean Enable log probability output.
 Default: false.

 top_logprobs integer Number of most likely tokens to return probabilities for (0-20).
 Requires logprobs: true.
+The router does not enforce this cap; values above 20 may be rejected or silently clamped by the inference backend.

 When enabled, each choice in the response includes a logprobs object containing the log probabilities for the generated tokens.
 For streaming responses, logprobs are included in each chunk.